firefly-zero/catalog.fireflyzero.com/README.md

 ## Add a new app

-Things you should know:
+Some things you should know:

 1. You don't have to add your app into the catalog.
 You can distribute your app in any other way (like through [itch.io](https://itch.io/)) and people can install it without a problem.
+1. It's ok if the app is not a game.

+Requirements:

 1. The app should feel finished and polished.
-1. It's ok if the app is not a game.
+Tech demos are allowed in their own category (`type/tech` or `type/demo`).
 1. The app must not be hateful or offensive.
 1. The app must be suitable for all ages.
+1. The app (code, assets, dialogs, or anything else) must not be AI-generated.
+Using AI-assisted tools is fine.
+1. The app should be native to Firefly Zero.
+Games running on an emulator (Bitsy, GameBoy, etc) are not allowed.
+Native ports are allowed.
+Emulators themselves are allowed if they can be installed and used as a standalone app.
+1. You should be the app's author or have the author's permission to publish it.

 How to: